MonaSolutions/MonaServer/_sources/api.txt

 onHandshake(address,path,properties,attempts)
 ===============================================

 Allows to redirect the client to one other MonaServer (see :doc:`scalability` for more details on multiple servers usage), in returning address(es) of redirection.
-About the returned value it works exactly same the returned value of `onRendezVousUnknown(peerId)`_ event.
+About the returned value it works exactly same the returned value of :ref:`ref-onRendezVousUnknown` event.
 It's called on the first packet received from one client (before the creation of its client object associated).
 First *address* argument is the address of the client, *path* argument indicates the path expression of connection, *properties* argument is a table with the HTTP parameters given in the URL of connection (see dynamic properties of Client_ object description) and *attempts* argument indicates the number of attempts of connection (starts to 1 and is incremented on each attempt).

 .. code-block:: as3